-De Visé’s fourth book, King of the Blues, draws on the writer’s vast musical background to posit the first birth-to-death biography of B.B.
+De Visé’s fourth book, King of the Blues, draws on the writer’s passion for collecting, composing and performing music to posit the first birth-to-death biography of B.B.
 King, the world’s greatest bluesman, whose revolutionary style of single-string solo guitar almost single-handedly inspired the modern guitar hero.
-Scheduled for publication in October, King of the Blues was longlisted for the PEN America Award for Biography and earned starred "rave" reviews from all four major publishing journals.
+King of the Blues was longlisted for the PEN America Award for Biography and earned starred "rave" reviews from all four major publishing journals.

 De Visé returned to Wesleyan University in the 2020-21 academic year as a Koeppel Fellow, teaching journalistic nonfiction.
 He is working now on his fifth book.